 Set Up Preview Deployments

 Preview deployments create a temporary environment for every non-production branch, giving you a live URL to review changes before merging.
+There is no default cap on the number of preview environments — teams with many open branches can push freely without hitting a ceiling.

 Enable preview environments